Efficiency challenges in EPC project management

 Shedding light on project management blind spots

-There are several significant benefits to this kind of solution.
+There are several significant benefits to this kind of project control software solution.

 For starters, it establishes a framework for measuring and comparing progress to the project baseline.
 This assists project managers in identifying critical paths and potential bottlenecks and taking corrective action as needed to keep the project on track.